 So, why are all of these things bad?
 Aside from the fact that they are probably not true statements when you say them or when you think them out loud, they are causing you to limit yourself.

-They keep you going on your same path without ever growing or branching out.
+These reasons for making excuses keep you going down the same old path, preventing you from growing or branching out.
 Here are some specific reasons why it is important to stop making excuses.

 If you make an excuse to not do something, there is a big chance that you will end up regretting doing so.
 You don't want to look back on your life with a lot of feelings of “I wish…”